 - 1 cup pecans chopped

-- Next, fold in about half the flour and salt mixture and mix at low to medium speed.
+- Next, add the flour and salt and mix until combined.

 - Finally, add chopped nuts and mix just until combined.
 Try not to over mix.